Benefonde/hair-basics-classic/README.md

 Source code of Hair Basics Classic's latest public release.
 Feel free to use anything from it I guess.
 It doesn't have a lot of comments tho.

+__Making a mod of this means you have to open sorce your mod too!!!__